realm/realm-inventory/README.md

 For this small demo app we've implemented just add/subtract from the product count, but of course one can add any number of such multi-user safe operations.
 The implementation file here includes a `quantitySold()` function and the suggested outlines  for functions to determine quantities sold across date ranges as well.

+# Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details!

+This project adheres to the [Contributor Covenant Code of Conduct](https://realm.io/conduct/).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [info@realm.io](mailto:info@realm.io).

 # License